 Jo Dunkley (chair, faculty), Josh Winn, Michael Strauss (ex-officio as dept chair)

 Polly Strauss (staff)

 You can contact us on firstname.lastname@example.org, or reach us individually.
 The group email goes to all committee members.
 To reach the members without including the Dept Chair and Director of Graduate Studies, contact email@example.com.

 Previous committee members include Sean Johnson, Evan Schneider, Adrian Price-Whelan, Ahmad Nehmer (post-docs); Camille Liotine, Emma Louden, Juliana Pulsinelli (undergrads).

 Department Climate Surveys

 We ran our first department climate survey in Fall 2018 and produced a department-internal report in Spring 2019.
 This was discussed in town halls among cohorts in the department, and in department-wide discussions, and produced a set of actions that we continue to work on.
+A summary of the report and subsequent actions can be read here.
 We plan to repeat these surveys every two years.